GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.5.md

 <div class="text-quoted">“The Irei General Store.”</div>

 Both of us fell silent.
 Not saying a word, avoiding each other's gaze.
-Even though Frau had barely known Mizuka-san, she was still being considerate — something, I was deeply thankful for.
+Even though Frau had barely known Mizuka-san, she was still being considerate—something, I was deeply thankful for.

 I haven't actually been to Mizuka-san's place ever since.
 I heard her Mom had been taking over the store after that incident, as she was already helping out every now and then.
 But of course... that wouldn't be a permanent solution.

 Once again, the scene at Cape Kadokura came to my mind.
 Her blood-stained face, the glowing sunset right behind... and far below, the deadly rocks of the southern sea.

 I managed to shake off my delusion before it got the better of me.
-However — I felt reminded of why I came.
+However—I felt reminded of why I came.

 <div class="text-quoted">“Hey, Kona-chan...
 What's the progress so far?”</div>